Key Points:

 These findings might suggest that urolithin A supplementation can potentially prevent hearing loss in humans who are over the age of 35.
 However, humans usually do not begin experiencing hearing loss until around the age of 65.
 This may be why the ABR threshold reduction for the urolithin A-treated mice was statistically significant but biologically small.
 In older mice, this reduction may be larger and have more clinical significance.

 Furthermore, urolithin A increased genes and proteins associated with mitophagy in the cochlea — the sensory organ that plays a major role in hearing.
-Additionally, the structures that destroy broken mitochondria called mitophagosomes were more abundant in the urolithin A treated mice.
+Additionally, the structures that breakdown mitochondria called mitophagosomes were more abundant in the urolithin A treated mice.
 This increase in indicators of mitophagy was also observed in the auditory cortex — the part of the brain that processes hearing.

 Together, these results suggest that urolithin A mitigates age-related hearing loss by activating mitophagy and improving mitochondrial health.
 Indeed, the researchers also demonstrated that urolithin A improves mitochondrial function in the cochlea and auditory cortex by showing that it increases cellular energy (ATP) in these regions.
 In general, healthier mitochondria are more efficient at producing cellular energy.